rohmerj/HYRISK-vignette/README.md

 The first step focuses on uncertainty representation.
 It aims at selecting the most appropriate mathematical tool to represent uncertainty on the considered parameter.
-The available options are: interval, possibility distribution (trapezoidal or triangular, see e.g. \cite{Baudrit06a}), probability distribution (normal, lognormal, beta, triangle, uniform, Gumbel or user-defined), a probability distribution with imprecise parameters, i.e. a family of parametric probability distributions represented by a p-box [@Ferson02].
+The available options are: interval, possibility distribution (trapezoidal or triangular, see e.g. [Baudrit et al., 2006](https://doi.org/10.1016/j.csda.2006.02.009)), probability distribution (normal, lognormal, beta, triangle, uniform, Gumbel or user-defined), a probability distribution with imprecise parameters, i.e. a family of parametric probability distributions represented by a p-box; see e.g. [(Ferson et al. 2002)](https://www.osti.gov/servlets/purl/1427258).
 For the sake of clarity, we use the generic term imprecise probability to designate such a uncertainty representation tool.
 The procedure in *HYRISK* first uses the *CREATE_INPUT* function to define the input variables (imprecise, random or fixed); for instance by setting the values of the bounds of the interval, the mean and the standard deviation of a normal probability distribution, etc. Second, the *CREATE_DISTR* function assigns the corresponding distribution (probability or possibility) to each uncertain input.